NatnaelSisay/Mini-property-management-front-end/README.md

 ### About the project

-Websites like [zillow](https://www.zillow.com/) and others allow users to look for homes to purchase and sell.
+A web application that allows users to look for homes to purchase and sell.
 We attempted to make a scaled-down version of it in this project.
-React was utilized for the front-end, and Spring Boot was used for the back-end.
+React was utilized for the front end, and Spring Boot was used for the back end.

 ## Setup